XRPLF/xrpl-dev-portal/content/concepts/the-rippled-server/ledger-history/ledger-history.md

 ### Backfilling
 [Updated in: rippled 1.6.0][]

 The amount of history a server attempts to download depends on its configuration.
-The server tries to fill gaps by downloading history up to **the oldest ledger it already has available**.
+The server automatically tries to fill gaps by downloading history up to **the oldest ledger it already has available**.
 You can use the `[ledger_history]` setting to make the server backfill history beyond that point.
 However, the server never downloads ledgers that would be scheduled for [deletion](online-deletion.html).

 The `[ledger_history]` setting defines a minimum number of ledgers to accumulate.
 Use the special value `full` to download the [full history](#full-history) of the network.
 If you specify a number of ledgers, it must be equal to or more than the `online_deletion` setting; you cannot use `[ledger_history]` to make the server download _less_ history.
 To reduce the amount of history a server stores, change the [online deletion](online-deletion.html) settings instead.